oneops/oneops-training/includes/user-2-advanced-3-transition.md

 ## Rolling out Changes

-Changes:

 - Pack pull in design
 - Design change
 - Design pull in transition
-- Config change in transition
+- Configuration change in transition

-All are committed and create a release, and in transition a deployment.
+All are committed and create a release,

+and in transition create a deployment.

 ## Destructive Changes